guypursey/Beth/bot-client/README.md

 The response of each result is filled out with the required part of the user's input.

-Since the introduction of a memory convention, results with `deferto` values are actually placed back into the `libraryData` for later use.
+Since the introduction of a memory convention, results with `deferto` values are put aside so that they can be actually placed back into the `libraryData` for later use.
 Some variables within the reassembly rule (`respond`) may be further deferred according to the convention.

 Results are then concatenated to any previous results (i.e. from successful recursive calls) and returned.